ZhenyaKh/coco-beholder/README.md

 In particular, this means that the RTT of a link is twice the (one-way) delay.
 Only the central link may have two different queue sizes of the interfaces at its ends -- see `-q1`, `-q2`, `-q` arguments in the help message of the script.
+By default, both the queues are of 1000 packets.

 The variable delay at the central link is defined by four positional arguments: the base delay, delta, step, and jitter, where the jitter can be skipped.
 Each